Xon77/Live4Bubbles/README.md

 ## 🚀 Vision

 *Live 4 Bubbles* is partly an extension and modified version based on [SuperDirtMixer](https://github.com/thgrund/SuperDirtMixer) from Thomas Grund.
-But it goes **far beyond** a simple mixer for Tidal Cycles.
+But it goes **far beyond** a mixer for Tidal Cycles.

-It transforms your live coding setup into a **comprehensive performance and control system** with control over your:
+It transforms your live coding setup into a **comprehensive performance and control system** with control over your rhythmic, spectral and spatial patterns of sound files and SuperCollider synthesis in real-time.
-- 🎵 **Rhythmic** patterns
-- 🌈 **Spectral** transformations
-- 🌍 **Spatial** positioning

-All applied to sound files and SuperCollider synthesis in real-time.

-## ⚠️ Important Note

-*Live 4 Bubbles* leverages **all available open-source online resources**, pushing the boundaries of digital creation.
+⚠️ *Live 4 Bubbles* is a comprehensive performance system for live coding that leverages all available open-source online resources, pushing the boundaries of digital creation.
+While the program can be launched quickly once installed, the installation process involves setting up numerous dependencies and programs to maximize control possibilities over sound synthesis and pattern manipulation.

-**Quick to launch** once installed ⚡
-**Installation requires** setting up numerous dependencies 📦

-This extensive setup maximizes control possibilities over sound synthesis and pattern manipulation.

 ## 🎛️ Core Features